opensearch-project/data-prepper/data-prepper-plugins/aggregate-processor/README.md

     * [remove_duplicates](#remove_duplicates)
     * [put_all](#put_all)
 ### <a name="group_duration"></a>
-* `group_duration` (Optional): The amount of time, in seconds, that a group should exist before it is concluded automatically.
-Default value is `180`.
+* `group_duration` (Optional): A `String` that represents the amount of time that a group should exist before it is concluded automatically.
+Supports ISO_8601 notation Strings ("PT20.345S", "PT15M", etc.) as well as simple notation Strings for seconds ("60s") and milliseconds ("1500ms").
+Default value is `180s`.

 ## Available Aggregate Actions